Dispute with a business

 - the dispute is between a consumer and a trader

-- the issue is not covered by another authority’s legislation - eg: health, tax or investments
+- the issue is not covered by another authority’s legislation - for example: health, tax or investments

 - no legal action has started.